 The Best Grooming Tools for Controlling Shedding

-While a multitude of home grooming tools are available for your pet, you certainly don’t need to spend a fortune to keep your dog well managed.
-A few basic (and inexpensive) items are all that you’ll require to keep your dog looking fine.
+While a multitude of home grooming tools are available for your pet, you certainly don’t need to spend a fortune to manage your dog’s shedding.
+A few basic (and inexpensive) items are all that you’ll need in your dog grooming kit to keep your dog looking fine.